 Our success depends in part on key management, sales, marketing and development personnel and our continuing ability to attract and retain highly qualified personnel, including with respect to our acquired companies.
 There is competition for the services of such personnel.
 The loss of the services of senior management and key personnel, and the failure to attract highly qualified personnel in the future, may have a negative impact on our business.
 Moreover, our competitors may hire and gain access to the expertise of our former employees or our former employees may compete with us.
-In 2015, several members of our management were replaced (including our Chief Financial Officer and our Chief Executive Officer, who was replaced by the Chairman in an interim CEO capacity and then by a new Chief Executive Officer appointed in 2016).
-In 2014, three key employees of our Wavestream subsidiary, including Wavestream's chief executive officer, resigned from Wavestream and founded a company that competes with us.
-While we have successfully found replacements for these employees and executives in a timely manner, there is no assurance that former employees will not compete with us or that we will be able to find replacements for departing key employees in the future.
+In 2015, several members of our management were replaced including, our Chief Financial Officer and our Chief Executive Officer, who was replaced by our Chairman on an interim CEO capacity and then by a new Chief Executive Officer who was appointed in 2016.
+There is no assurance that former employees will not compete with us or that we will be able to find replacements for departing key employees in the future.